-- Pome fruit 1.5 kg

-(up to 4 kg if applied in conjunction with strategies to combat fire blight)

-- Stone fruit 4 kg

-- Berries 2 kg

-- Vegetables 4 kg

-- Potatoes 4 kg

-- Hops 4 kg

-- Viticulture 4 kg (whereby this quantity may be applied over a five-year period).
-However, the maximum application rate of 6 kg per ha and year may never be exceeded.
-Quantities exceeding 4 kg per ha and year must be reported to the certification body.
+- All field crops apart from potatoes: not used - Pome fruit 1.5 kg (up to 4 kg if applied in conjunction with strategies to combat fire blight) - Berries 2 kg - Viticulture 4 kg (whereby this quantity may be applied over a five-year period).
+However, the maximum application rate of 3 kg per ha of whole-farm viticulture parcels and year may not be exceeded.
+Quantities exceeding 4 kg per ha and year must be reported to the certification body. - For all other special crops and for potatoes, the maximum quantity as per the Swiss OFO (4 kg) applies.